Kqlu666/MemSolution-Dumped/README.md

 Using:
 1. Transfer mem-solution_dumped.sys on mapper.exe
-2. Log in to the rast and the server
+2. Log in to the rust and the server

-If you received a bsod when entering the rast - this is normal, this is how this paste works, you need to perform the procedure again.
+If you received a bsod when entering the rust - this is normal, this is how this paste works, you need to perform the procedure again.

 Transfer the Fonts files to C:\Windows